 Mali frees over 100 jihadists seeking hostage swap

-Insurgency-hit Mali freed over 100 alleged or convicted jihadists over the weekend in a bid to secure the release of a top politician and French charity worker, an official in charge of the negotiations told AFP on Monday.
+Insurgency-hit Mali has freed over 100 alleged or convicted jihadists to secure the release of a top politician and a French charity worker, sources close to the talks said Monday.

-Sophie Petronin, a French charity worker who is now 75, was abducted by gunmen on December 24, 2016, in the northern city of Gao.
-She is the last French national held hostage in the world.
+Sophie Petronin, a French charity worker, was abducted by gunmen on December 24, 2016, in the northern city of Gao.
+She is presently the last French national held hostage in the world.

 The last video in which Petronin appeared was received in June 2018.
-She seemed tired and emaciated, and appealed to French President Emmanuel Macron for help.
+She seemed tired and emaciated, and appealed to French President Emmanuel Macron.

-The jihadist prisoners were released in the central region of Niono and the northern region of Tessalit after arriving by plane, the negotiations source said.
+The prisoners were released in the central region of Niono and in Tessalit in the north after arriving by plane, the official said.

 A lawmaker in Tessalit, who also requested anonymity, confirmed to AFP that "large numbers of jihadist prisoners" arrived there on Sunday.

-Malian authorities suspect an Al-Qaeda-linked group in central Mali led by militant cleric Amadou Koufa is responsible for the kidnappings.
+Malian authorities suspect that an Al-Qaeda-linked group, led by Amadou Koufa and active in the country's centre, staged the kidnappings.

-Mali is currently led by an interim government after a military junta overthrew president Ibrahim Boubacar Keita in August.
+The release came with an interim government due to govern Mali for 18 months before staging elections after a military junta overthrew president Ibrahim Boubacar Keita in August.

-The kidnapping of former opposition leader Cisse was one of the factors that fuelled popular protests which led to the ouster of Keita over his perceived inability to tackle the jihadist insurgency.
+The kidnapping of former opposition leader Cisse was one of the factors that fuelled popular protests which led to the ouster of Keita over his perceived inability to tackle jihadists and Islamist insurgency.

-Swathes of the vast and arid nation of 19 million already lie outside government control and the insurgency has inflamed ethnic tensions.
+Swathes of the vast and arid nation already lie outside of government control, due to a lethal jihadist insurgency that first emerged in 2012.

 Mali's former colonial ruler France has 5,100 soldiers deployed across the Sahel region as part of its anti-jihadist Operation Barkhane.